Browse CSI Exam Guides: CSC, IFC, EXMP, WME, FP I, FP II, Compliance & Derivatives

 • you can identify the main planning issue in one sentence

-• you can explain at least one second-order effect on another domain
+• you can explain at least one second-order effect on another planning area

 • you can defend why the chosen recommendation is stronger than the nearest alternative